moonbeam-foundation/moonbeam/docs/cherry-picks/UPGRADE-stable2603.md

 ### New blockers found in Phase 0

-- **B1 (frontier upstream)** — `polkadot-evm/frontier` has not yet branched `stable2603`.
-Options:
+- **B1 (frontier upstream)** — `polkadot-evm/frontier` has not yet branched `stable2603`. **Resolution:** we own this.
+Branch from a chosen `upstream/master` SHA in `~/Workspace/frontier`, bump polkadot-sdk dependencies stable2512 → stable2603 ourselves, and use that as the upstream base for our `moonbeam-polkadot-stable2603` cherry-picks.
+When polkadot-evm cuts an official `stable2603`, rebase our work onto it.
+Tracked as Phase 1.5a below.
-  1. Wait for upstream to cut `stable2603` (preferred).
-  2. Base our `moonbeam-polkadot-stable2603` off a chosen `upstream/master` SHA and rebase onto `stable2603` once upstream cuts it.
-  3. Coordinate with polkadot-evm maintainers to expedite.
-- **B2 (moonkit upstream)** — No PR in `Moonsong-Labs/moonkit` titled or scoped to "stable2603".
-The base-bump must either be authored by us (PR upstream) or wait for Moonsong-Labs.
-Phase 1.4 cannot proceed until this PR exists.
+- **B2 (moonkit upstream)** — No PR in `Moonsong-Labs/moonkit` titled or scoped to "stable2603". **Resolution:** author the upstream base-bump PR ourselves on `Moonsong-Labs/moonkit` and coordinate with Moonsong-Labs for review.
+Tracked as Phase 1.4a below.
-- **F1 (frontier #1856 actually merged)** — `Improve "latest" block resolution on pruned nodes` (#1856) appears in `upstream/master` even though the stable2512 tracker marked it "Upstream PR not merged".
-When verifying frontier cherry-picks, confirm this and update the tracker.
+- **F1 (frontier #1856 actually merged)** — `Improve "latest" block resolution on pruned nodes` (#1856) appears in `upstream/master` (commit `46cf7a43e`) even though the stable2512 tracker marked it "Upstream PR not merged".
+When verifying frontier cherry-picks, confirm this and update the tracker (move row from Included → Dropped if our chosen frontier base contains it).

 ## Phase 1 — Fork branches + cherry-pick re-application